Complete Dynamic Logic of Communicating Hybrid Programs: Axiomatization

-To illustrate \dLCHP's proof calculus in action, we revisit the convoy of cars example (\rref{ex:follower_leader}).
-The safety contract for the convoy (\rref{ex:convoy_safety}) has a derivation (\rref{fig:convoy_derivation}) explained in \rref{ex:derivation} The proof in \rref{fig:convoy_derivation} follows an idiomatic pattern for decomposing a safety contract $[ \alpha\parOp\beta ] \psi$ for a parallel CHP into safety contracts for the subprograms $\alpha, \beta$: \begin{enumerate*} \item Introduce verification conditions for the subprograms that are independent (\rref{def:noninterference}) of the other subprogram using monotony \RuleName{acMono}. \item Distribute these conditions by axiom \RuleName{acBoxesDist} according to the envisioned subproofs.
+To illustrate \dLCHP's proof calculus in action, we revisit the convoy of cars example (\rref{ex:follower_leader}). \rref{ex:derivation} derives the safety contract for the convoy (\rref{ex:convoy_safety}) in the calculus.
+This proof follows an idiomatic pattern for decomposing a safety contract \mbox{$[ \alpha\parOp\beta ] \psi$} or \mbox{$[ \alpha\parOp\beta ] \ac \psi$} about a parallel CHP into safety contracts for the subprograms, where the box specifies closed systems without further environment and the ac-box occurs as specification when the parallel composition itself is a subsystem of another parallel composition: \begin{enumerate} \item Introduce specifications $\Commit_\alpha$, $\Commit_\beta$, $\psi_\alpha$, $\psi_\beta$ for the subprograms by \RuleName{boxesDual} and monotonictiy \RuleName{acMono} that are strong enough to entail $\Commit$ and $\psi$, \iest $\psi_\alpha \wedge \psi_\beta \rightarrow \psi$ and $\Commit_\alpha \wedge \Commit_\beta \rightarrow \Commit$ derive, but independent (\cf \rref{def:noninterference}) of the other subprogram. \item Strengthen the overall assumption $\A$ from the commitments of the other subprograms by axiom~\RuleName{Aweak} to obtain local assumptions $\A_\alpha$ and $\A_\beta$. \item Distribute the specifications by axiom \RuleName{acBoxesDist}, creating a subgoal $[ \alpha\parOp\beta ] \acpair{\A_\gamma, \Commit_\gamma} \psi_\gamma$ for each subprogram $\gamma$.